steelwheels/KiwiScript/README.md

 # About KiwiScript
-Repository for the package of frameworks to implement/support JavaScript runtime for iOS and Mac OS X. This package contains
+Repository for the package of frameworks to implement/support JavaScript runtime by iOS and Mac OS X applications.
+This package contains
 - `Kiwi Engine`: The framework to operate JavaScript engine based on [JavaScriptCore](https://developer.apple.com/reference/javascriptcore).
 - `KSStdLib`: General purpose library which is used as the built-in object in the JavaScript.
+- `KiwiShell`: JavaScript interface to control shell commands by macOS application.

 # Copyright
 Copyright (C) 2015-2017 [Steel Wheels Project](https://sites.google.com/site/steelwheelsproject/).